-It’s a challenging time to look for work, but there are lots of employers recruiting in Wales this summer.
+In the run-up to Christmas, there are lots of employers recruiting in Wales.
 Start your search for a new job here!

-The job market in Wales has changed since the COVID-19 pandemic began.
-But there are still lots of jobs in Wales to apply for.
+The job market in Wales has been affected by the COVID-19 pandemic, but there are still lots of jobs in Wales to apply for.

 Some key facts:

-The links below take you to the websites of employers who are recruiting now.
+The links below take you to the websites of employers and agencies who are recruiting now.

 Job vacancies will change over time, so check back regularly.